gugusiow/COMP4651-stock-prediction-website/README.md

 3. View the predicted stock price output.

 Details:
+* To view the app.py we used for web hosting on the cloud, switch to demoBranch.
-* This only runs locally as models are stored on device and loaded from disk storage.
+* This version of app.py is able to access models locally as they are stored on device and loaded from disk storage.
+* Run the command: "python app.py" to run locally
 1. Simple Model:
   - MLPClassifier trained on basic features such as 'Open', 'High', 'Low', 'Close', 'Volume'.
   - Trained on several big name stocks such as AAPL and AMZN due to their market dominance and overall representation.